obecto/perper/docs/dotnet-tutorial.md

 }
 ```

-Now, if you run both projects, in seperate terminals, you should see that `Init` and `HelloWorldGenerator` run in the first agent, while `StreamPrinter` runs in the other agent.
+Now, if you run both projects, in separate terminals, you should see that `Init` and `HelloWorldGenerator` run in the first agent, while `StreamPrinter` runs in the other agent.

 ```
 ... (first terminal)